uk000/goto/README.md

 - Probe URIs (`readiness` and `liveness`)
 - Bypass URIs

-When a request is matched with a configured payload (custom or default), the request is not processed further except for assigning the configured or requested response status code (either requested via `/status/{status}` call or configured via `/response/status/set/{status}`).
+When a request is matched with a configured payload (custom or default), the request is not processed further except:
+- assigning the configured or requested response status code (either requested via `/status/{status}` call or configured via `/response/status/set/{status}`)
+- applying response delay, either requested via `/delay` call or configured via `/response/delay/set/{delay}` API.

 #### APIs